-When I started working as a young editorial assistant in publishing, I was quickly drawn to nonfiction -- I loved learning about methods for self-improvement and was fascinated by people’s real-life stories.
+At the start of my career in book publishing, I was quickly drawn to nonfiction -- I was fascinated by people’s real-life stories and loved learning about health and self-betterment.
 Over the years, my own life has been enriched so much by reading the work of authors with whom I’ve worked.

-My role as an editor or writer is to find out what my clients need and to provide honest yet supportive feedback to help them bring their story and information to the page in a compelling way.
-I love working with authors to help them find their voice and communicate their ideas in the clearest way possible.
+My role as a professional book editor and writer is to find out what my clients need and to provide honest yet supportive feedback to help them bring their story and information to the page in a compelling way.
+I love working with authors on their manuscript or book proposal to help them find their voice and communicate their ideas in the clearest way possible.
 Whichever project I’m working on, my goal is to make it “sing” – to make the words leap off the page and engage the reader.

 “There are no words in existence to fully express my gratitude for Anne Cole Norman, editor extraordinaire.
 Her tender and supportive manner was evident in her editing from the first page; her support and guidance and expert editing were a saving grace for me.
 Thank you, Anne, for giving me your best.
 Working with a novice writer can never be easy for someone as experienced and talented as Anne but, somehow, she managed to survive me and, because of her expertise, Becoming Starlight emerged the way I always wanted it to.”